Barn wood barn door headboard

 2. The two metal hook things were installed, then the 2×4 slipped in.

-3. The caster was placed on top of the 2×4, then threaded through the hinge.
+3. A caster was placed on top of the 2×4, then threaded through the hinge.
 Two screws hold the post intact.

 4. The hinge was then screwed onto the barn door.